codepath/android_guides/Implementing-a-Heterogenous-ListView.md

 This is a simple example for demonstration purposes.
 See [this article](https://edisonthk.wordpress.com/2014/06/12/constraints-of-multiple-layouts-listview-for-android/) for a more detailed overview.

+### ViewHolder for Performance

+As with any list within a production application, we will want to apply the [[ViewHolder Pattern|Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern]] for smooth scrolling by caching the subview lookups.
+In this case, you'll need multiple ViewHolder classes (one per type) as [outlined in this stackoverflow post](http://stackoverflow.com/a/3515221/313399).

 ## References

  * <https://edisonthk.wordpress.com/2014/06/12/constraints-of-multiple-layouts-listview-for-android/>